Learning Resource Centre

-Our Colleges have established a Learning Resource Center (LRC) for the purpose of creating a digital repository that provides students with the necessary resources to complete their course work while enabling student access to the scholarly resources required for research in their chosen fields of study.
+Our Colleges have established a Learning Resource Centre (LRC) for the purpose of creating a digital repository that provides students with the necessary resources to complete their course work while enabling student access to the scholarly resources required for research in their chosen fields of study.

 VPC Library Mission Statement

-The primary mission of the Vancouver Premier College Learning Resource Center/Library is to promote student success and equity by providing access to space and resources needed to complete studies and support the curriculum and information needs of the college community.
+The primary mission of the Vancouver Premier College Learning Resource Centre/Library is to promote student success and equity by providing access to space and resources needed to complete studies and support the curriculum and information needs of the college community.
 The College can benefit from the special importance placed on supplying print and online resources essential to meeting the requirements of research support, professional development, and higher learning objectives.

-About the Learning Resource Center
+About the Learning Resource Centre

-The VPC Learning Resource Center has a growing collection of over 900 volumes of print and digital resources in a variety of disciplines, such as business, accounting, hospitality management, tourism, and learning English as a second language.
+The VPC Learning Resource Centre has a growing collection of over 900 volumes of print and digital resources in a variety of disciplines, such as business, accounting, hospitality management, tourism, and learning English as a second language.
 Our Library Catalogue is provided to students and faculty through TinyCat which is accessible on the college’s web site.
 Only currently registered students may use the library.
-After a student has graduated, the VPC Learning Resource Center may be used for consultation, but there are no borrowing privileges.
+After a student has graduated, the VPC Learning Resource Centre may be used for consultation, but there are no borrowing privileges.

 Any time you have an assignment that requires research – whether you are looking for a book on human resources management, how to improve your English skills, or articles on hospitality industry trends – your librarian can help!
 We work with your professors to make sure you have access to the resources for your field or program, and we will work with you to help you learn how to use these resources effectively.